luaguides

 A state machine is a model for controlling program flow based on discrete states and defined transitions between them.
 Instead of scattering if/else checks everywhere to figure out what the program should do next, you encode the logic around explicit states — “idle”, “walking”, “jumping”, “attacking” — and events that trigger transitions.

-In Lua, state machines are straightforward to implement because tables and functions are first-class values.
+In Lua, implementing state machines is straightforward because tables and functions are first-class values.
 You can store state, transition rules, and callbacks all in a single table structure.

 Without explicit states, game characters and UI flows accumulate branching logic that becomes hard to follow.
 A player character might check if self.jumping and self.on_ground and self.health > 0 scattered across dozens of places.